 What is cutting fluid?

-Cutting fluid is a liquid or solid substance used in the machining process to cool down the tool, lubricant machine parts, reduce wear and tear, aid in the smooth machining operation, and help is getting better quality parts.
+Cutting fluid is a liquid or solid substance used in the machining process to cool down the tool, and lubricant machine parts, reduce wear and tear, aid in the smooth machining operation, and help in getting better quality parts.

 Purpose Of Cutting Fluid